The number of $C_{2l}$-free graphs: Introduction

 \subsection{The Tur\'an problem for random graphs}

 \enlargethispage{\baselineskip}

-Another consequence of Theorem~\ref{thm:cycle:hypergraph} (which also follows via the hypergraph container method) relates to the so-called `Tur\'an problem on $G(n,p)$', that is, the problem of determining\footnote{More precisely, determining bounds on $\ex \big( G(n,p), H \big)$ which hold with high probability as $n \to \infty$.} the function
+Another consequence of Theorem~\ref{thm:cycle:hypergraph} (which also follows via the hypergraph container method) relates to the so-called `Tur\'an problem on $G(n,p)$', that is, the problem of determining (the typical value of) the maximum number of edges in an $H$-free subgraph of $G(n,p)$.
+Let us write

+and note that both $G(n,p)$ and $\ex \big( G(n,p), H \big)$ are random variables.\footnote{Throughout the paper we will abuse notation slightly by writing $G(n,p)$ to denote both a random variable and the realisation of that random variable.}